Domain Name and DNS Set Up

 This article explains how to set up your domain and DNS to deploy the platform solution.

 To set up the Payrexx platform solution, a domain is required.
-This domain will be used to access the platform's signup and login pages.
+This domain will be used to access the platform's .

 You have the following options when choosing a domain.

-Please carefully consider which type of domain you select: since the DNS records will point to the Payrexx server, changing the chosen domain later will be impossible or only possible with significant effort and costs.
+Please carefully consider which type of domain you select: since the DNS records will point to the Payrexx server, changing the chosen domain later will be impossible or require significant effort and costs.

 Standalone second-level domain for the platform